Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Methodology

-Various types of double averaging operations are known in the context of multiphase and porous media modelling.
-The most fundamental distinction must be made between superficial and intrinsic average \citep{faghri2020}.
-The first one is taken in the whole averaging domain, whereas in the latter, the integration domain is restricted to a subset of the space (in case of double averaging also time) in which fluid is present.
-The double averages can be defined as a consecutive time-space average, first averaging in time than in space, consecutive space-time average or general space-time average where both integrals are applied simultaneously.
-Intrinsic versions of those averaging types are not equivalent to each other, however, superficial space-time average and its consecutive counterparts are all equal, as shown by \citet{nikora2013}.
-Owing to that, we can restrict our investigation to the analysis of space-time average without any loss of generality.
+Various types of averaging operations are known in the context of multiphase and porous media modelling.
+The most fundamental distinction must be made between superficial and intrinsic average~\citep{faghri2020}.
+The first one is taken in the whole averaging domain, whereas in the latter, the integration domain is restricted to a subset of the space (in case of double-averaging also time) in which fluid is present (see Figure~\ref{fig:schamtic}).
+The double-average can be defined as a consecutive time-space average, averaging in time than in space, the consecutive space-time average or general space-time average where both integrals are applied simultaneously.
+Intrinsic versions of these averages are not equivalent to each other, however, the superficial space-time average and its consecutive counterparts are all equal, as shown by~\citet{nikora2013}.
+Owing to that, we can restrict our investigation to the analysis of space-time superficial average without any loss of generality.